 This subject is important as it could be called financial loss prevention or pain and suffering prevention.

-Prevention of disease boils down into two categories.
-Primary prevention includes vaccination, good nutrition and avoiding other horses with disease (quarantine).
-Secondary prevention involves removing causes such as stress from over crowding, removing sources of fly breeding and cleaning up filthy environments.
+Prevention of disease boils down to two categories.
+Primary prevention includes vaccination, good nutrition and avoiding other horses with disease (quarantined).
+Secondary prevention involves removing causes such as stress from overcrowding, removing fly breeding sources, and cleaning up filthy environments.

 Disease prevention requires planning and playing by rules.
-When laziness and short cuts occur then disease is more likely.
-All diseased horses are associated with pain and suffering both for the horse and the owner.
-It also cost money to fix or in the worst case, it causes the loss of the investment (purchase, maintenance and training).
-Don’t be lazy = save money plus enjoy the horse and sport.
+When laziness and shortcuts occur, then diseases are more likely.
+All diseased horses are associated with pain and suffering for the horse and the owner.
+It also costs money to fix, or in the worst case, it causes the loss of the investment (purchase, maintenance and training).
+So don’t be lazy = save money plus enjoy the horse and your sport.